AkarshCLD/NodeAndMongoDB/Readme.md

 - **next()** is going to forword to next cycle if the autherization is succesfully completed if there is an error then it will not move forword and it will not hit the api it will cancel the request at that time only.

--  The argument, next, is a function that tells Express.js to continue on to the following middleware you have configured for your application.

 ## why we need the middleware?